kapilt/contentmirror/ore.rescueme/trunk/ore/rescueme/readme.txt

 ------------

 The model loader provides an abstraction for generating a relational schema and a peer in high level interface.
-It looks up ISchemaTransformer and IPeerFactory components.
+It looks up and utilizes ISchemaTransformer and IPeerFactory components to load a content class into the mirroring system.

   >>> from ore.rescueme.loader import loader
   >>> loader.load( MyPage )